Mouthless-Stoat/InscryptionDiscordBot/README.md

 ## v0.5

 This week were tired af cus of alot of project due but here a devlog.
-I will be on march break so i willl have more time to work (yayyy :D)
+I will be on march break so I willl have more time to work (yayyy :D)

 #### New stuff

 - Now you can load in deck with a deck string that can be generated.
 - You can now build deck.
 By running a command and entering what card ID you want to add.
 Although it a lil slow cus the code not taht optimize cus im a dumbass.
-Maybe i will improve it if i know how ofc.
+Maybe I will improve it if I know how ofc.
 - Come with this deck building using ID ofc a command to see card by ID and ID now get shown on the card lookup embed.
 - Added way to view your own as well as other ppl deck.

-I will do some play test this weekend aka tmr if no bug is found i could prob do some polish and release for public beta or something, let hope that the case.
+I will do some play test this weekend aka tmr if no bug is found I could prob do some polish and release for public beta or something, let hope that the case.

 ## v0.4